tplatt-coursework/Modern-Web-Technologies/RESTful-API-and-Database-Application/README.md

 ---

 # Description
 In this assignment I create a database powered web app using node.js and MongoDB.
 The base URL hosted on NMSU's provided server is `https://tplatt.cs382.net/`.
+If run locally, this webapp listens on `localhost` on port `3000`.

 ## Deliverables